The Asterinas Book

 子曰: "从心所欲,不逾矩。"

-With Asterinas Framework, you don't have to learn the dark art of unsafe Rust programming and risk shooting yourself in the foot.
-You will be doing whatever your heart desired and be confident that your kernel will never crash or be hacked due to undefined behaviors, even if today marks your Day 1 as a Rust programmer.
+With the Asterinas OSTD (Operating System Standard Library), you don't have to learn the dark art of unsafe Rust programming and risk shooting yourself in the foot.
+You will be doing whatever your heart desires, and be confident that your kernel will never crash or be hacked due to undefined behaviors, even if today marks your Day 1 as a Rust programmer.

 APIs

-Asterinas Framework stands as a powerful and solid foundation for safe kernel development, providing high-level safe Rust APIs that are
+Asterinas OSTD stands as a powerful and solid foundation for safe kernel development, providing high-level safe Rust APIs that are

 1. Essential for OS development, and